 - 5. Develop disaster emergency plans for fires and cyclones.
 (FWA, WAPS, SES and WAFB) - 6.
-Prepare land-use plans for all development sites on the islands which are consistent with the natural and heritage values of the Abrolhos.
-(AIMAC, FWA)
+Prepare land-use plans for development sites on the Abrolhos Islands, taking into account the following issues: - Integration into an overall land-use plan for the Abrolhos Islands. - Consistency with land-use planning standards applied in WA. - Consistency with the natural and heritage values of the Abrolhos Islands.

-- 7. Retain the Abrolhos Islands Land Management Sub-committee (AILMSC) to advise AIMAC on the planning and management of developed sites, and to ensure island residents are properly consulted in relation to decisions which affect them.
+- 7. Retain the Abrolhos Islands Land Management Sub-committee (AILMSC) to advise AIMAC on the planning and management of developed sites and to ensure island residents are properly consulted in relation to decisions which affect them.
+The terms of reference and membership will be reviewed to reflect changing islands user groups.
 (AIMAC) - 8.
 Review the Abrolhos Islands Regulations and keep them continually updated.
 (AIMAC, FWA) - 9.
-Consider the formation of other sub-committees to provide quality advice to AIMAC on specific issues.
+Establish other sub-committees to provide quality advice to AIMAC on specific issues such as heritage and research matters, as needed.
 (AIMAC)